An Overview of Lateral Meniscus Tears

 - Apply a Cold Compress or Ice Pack for Inflammation - Immediate cold therapy at the onset of your injury (or during flareups) will help you combat pain and inflammation.
 Immediate pain relief and reduced inflammation can also relieve some of the pressure that's being placed on soft tissue in the knee and keep the injury from worsening.

-- Use a Knee T•Shellz Wrap® (Deep Tissue Therapy) Once Swelling is Down - After inflammation and/or swelling has been reduced, use your own blood flow to maximize your rehabilitation, decrease recovery time, and boost overall long-term healing.
-Deep Tissue Therapy is especially helpful in dealing with deep tissue injuries such as meniscus or ligament tears while helping combat stiffness or atrophy in the knee joint.
+- Use a Knee T•Shellz Wrap® (Blood Circulation Boost) Once Swelling is Down - After inflammation and/or swelling has been reduced, use your own blood flow to maximize your rehabilitation, decrease recovery time, and boost overall long-term healing.
+Blood Circulation Boost is especially helpful in dealing with deep tissue injuries such as meniscus or ligament tears while helping combat stiffness or atrophy in the knee joint.

 - Physical therapy and rehabilitative exercise under supervision of a physical therapist or doctor.
 The intent of this is to provide you with increased range of motion, pain relief and strengthening of the soft tissue surrounding the knee.
 Caution: aggressive physical therapy can be harmful, such as aggressive stretching or massage.
 When dealing with a knee that has very low range of motion, there is high risk of greater injury to weak, damaged muscles and tendons of the joint.